Topic Number 515 - Casualty, Disaster, and Theft Losses

-Generally, you may deduct casualty and theft losses relating to your home, household items, and vehicles on your federal income tax return.
+Generally, you may deduct casualty and theft losses relating to your home, household items, and vehicles on your federal income tax return due to a federally declared disaster area by the President.
 You may not deduct casualty and theft losses covered by insurance, unless you file a timely claim for reimbursement and you reduce the loss by the amount of any reimbursement or expected reimbursement.

 Casualty Losses - A casualty loss can result from the damage, destruction, or loss of your property from any sudden, unexpected, or unusual event such as a flood, hurricane, tornado, fire, earthquake, or volcanic eruption.
 A casualty doesn't include normal wear and tear or progressive deterioration.